 Upon request, Condo Authority will consult with the person making the request to provide publications and/or processes for receiving and responding to feedback in accessible formats and with communication supports, dependent upon document specifications.

 Every effort will be made to ensure that the accessible formats and communication supports provided take into account the person’s accessibility needs due to disability, and are provided at a cost no more than the regular cost charged to other persons.

 Modifications to this or other policies

-CAO is committed to ensuring that its policies, practices and procedures promotes the dignity and independence of all persons with disabilities.
+The Condo Authority is committed to ensuring that its policies, practices and procedures promotes the dignity and independence of all persons with disabilities.
 Changes will not be made to this policy before considering the impact on persons with disabilities.
-All CAO policies respect and promote the dignity and independence of people with disabilities.
+All policies respect and promote the dignity and independence of people with disabilities.